OxBravo/CONTACT_BOOK/README.md

 # CONTACT BOOK
 ## Version 1.0.2

-A Simple Model Website For Managing Contacts Using HTML, CSS, JavaScript, PHP And MySQL
+A Simple Website For Managing Contacts Using HTML, CSS, JavaScript, PHP And MySQL